 - Contractor vs. Construction Manager

-A contractor, specifically a building contractor, is a licensed supervisor that manages all aspects of a construction project.
+A contractor—specifically a building contractor—is a licensed supervisor that manages all aspects of a construction project.
 Contractors work closely with the workers under their leadership and often are tasked with providing each worker with direction as to the specific jobs they should be performing.
 Often, the timeframe, budget, and safety of a project are entrusted to the contractor, who works closely with upper management and the project owner.
-Contractors are typically a licensed business entity with its own workforce, and have to competitively bid on open projects.
+Moreover, contractors are typically a licensed business entity with their own workforce and must bid competitively on open projects.

 - Project management and oversight